Brat Summer: Usage in politics

 After then-US president Joe Biden announced he would not seek re-election in 2024 and endorsed Kamala Harris as the Democratic nominee, Charli XCX tweeted "kamala IS brat" on Twitter.
-Shortly after, the official Biden-Harris campaign account rebranded itself as "Kamala HQ", updating its banner to mimic the Brat album cover.
+Shortly after, the official Biden–Harris campaign account rebranded itself as "Kamala HQ", updating its banner to mimic the Brat album cover.
 While Charli XCX clarified that her tweet was not a formal endorsement, she added that she was "happy to help prevent democracy from failing forever."

 "Brat" edits of Harris went viral on TikTok and Instagram, with users pairing clips of remarks such as "I love Venn diagrams" and "you think you just fell out of a coconut tree?" with Charli XCX's music.
 Ryan Long, who helped popularize the meme format, felt that Harris "does such a good job at embodying what people call Brat summer.'
 The way she presents herself, she's happy, laughing, she'll dance.
 She is like a walking content farm."

 BBC felt that the campaign's adoption of the movement helped Harris appeal to younger voting demographics, "who now, thanks in part to Charli XCX, see her as the 'cool girl' option."

 Reception and legacy

 Lucy Hancock of Elle praised the movement as "the perfect piece of feminist punk commentary.
 It trolled and mocked the mainstream media by challenging conventional ideas of what is culturally 'important.'
 This weird lurid green moment in culture has catapulted us all into the embrace of chaos."

-In November 2024, Collins Dictionary named "brat" the 2024 Word of the Year, defining the term as "a confident, independent, and hedonistic attitude."
+In November 2024, Collins Dictionary named "brat" the 2024 Word of the Year, defining the term as "a confident, independent, and hedonistic attitude".
 A blog post by the dictionary called it a "fitting" term for the year, where "hedonism and anxiety have combined to form an intoxicating brew."

-Despite Charli XCX declaring that Brat Summer was "over" in September 2024, it experienced a resurgence after the 2025 Coachella Valley Music and Arts Festival, where Charli XCX performed alongside guest appearances by Troye Sivan, Lorde, and Billie Eilish.
-The show's setlist featured multiple tracks from Brat, as well as onstage text reading "PLEASE DON'T LET IT BE OVER", seemingly re-embracing the phenomenon.
+Despite Charli XCX declaring that Brat Summer was "over" in September 2024, it experienced a resurgence after the 2025 Coachella Valley Music and Arts Festival, where Charli XCX performed alongside guest appearances by Troye Sivan, Lorde, Billie Eilish, and Addison Rae.
+The show's setlist featured multiple tracks from Brat, as well as onstage text reading "Please don't let it be over" in all capitals, seemingly re-embracing the phenomenon.

+In 2026, Charli XCX produced and starred in the mockumentary film The Moment, which satirized Brat Summer.
+Her character, a fictionalized version of herself, confesses to feeling burdened by the phenomenon, describes Brat Summer as "cringe", and states she wishes to destroy Brat and "let it die".